Morningstar88/kalki-search/README.md

 # Kalki

-A search Engine inspired by [Ecosia](www.ecosia.org) Kalki is a prototype search engine that uses the Bing API.
+A search Engine inspired by [Ecosia](www.ecosia.org).
+Kalki is a prototype search engine that uses the Bing API.
-Ecosia have proven that you can make a sustainable business with a search engine that gives 80% of its profits to tree planting.
+Ecosia have proven that you can make a sustainable business with a search engine that gives 80% of its profits to tree planting in Burkina Faso.

 We welcome all contributions from front end programmers, beginners or advanced.
 Feel free to send a pull request.

-The name Kalki comes from the mythical Hindu warrior...
+The name [Kalki](https://en.wikipedia.org/wiki/Kalki) comes from the mythical Hindu warrior...

-#TODO LISTS
+# TODO LISTS

 This is a bare-bones readme with some simple TODO lists.